 As Asia's commercial and cultural hub, Hong Kong is one of the most spectacular and thrilling cities in the world.
 Home to numerous skyscrapers surrounding Victoria Harbour creating its iconic skyline, the city is visually unique and vibrant both day and night.
 Hong Kong is renowned around the world for its cuisine, and with influences from both the East and West, there are options for every palette.

-Aside from the world class dining and entertainment, you'll find a plethora of museums, unrivaled shopping, and plenty of options for island and boat day trips.
+Aside from the world class dining and entertainment, you'll find a plethora of museums, unrivalled shopping, and plenty of options for island and boat day trips.
 Perhaps lesser known but equally worth visiting are the national parks in Hong Kong, perfect for hiking.
-It's also quite easy to take a day trip from Hong Kong to neighboring Macau or mainland China.
+It's also quite easy to take a day trip from Hong Kong to neighbouring Macau or mainland China.

 Choose your favourite city - start planning your next trip!